aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

 Prometheus:

 1. Access [Aiven Console](https://console.aiven.io/).
-1. Select your project, and select the service you want to monitor using Prometheus.
+1. Select your project, and select the service to monitor using Prometheus.
 1. Click **Service settings** from the sidebar.
 1. In the **Cloud and network** section, click the actions